musoke/UltraDark.jl/docs/src/man/overview.md

 ```
 ![](overview.png)

-After understanding this overview you can browse the [example notebooks](https://github.com/musoke/UltraDark.jl/tree/main/examples) to see more complex simulations and analysis.
+After understanding this overview you may want to browse the [example notebooks](https://github.com/musoke/UltraDark.jl/tree/main/examples) to see more complex simulations and analysis.

 Please [open an issue](https://github.com/musoke/UltraDark.jl/issues/new) if you run into problems or have feature requests.